Nazzanuk/front-end-final/readme.md

 app.post('/anime', Post.anime);
 ```
 ---
-## 9. Create a schema in your database to hold a anime item
+## 9. Create a schema in your database to for an anime item

 Create a dummy item in the back end to make sure it works.